kisi-inc/kisi-android-st2u-sdk-public/README.md

 This SDK is for all Kisi partners and customers who want to integrate seamless access control into their own mobile app.
 Using the SDK, they can provide Kisi-powered mobile credentials for their end users, such as:
 * **Tap to unlock**: allowing users to open a door only by holding their mobile device up to a Kisi Reader
+* **Motion Sense unlocks**: allowing users to open a door by waving their hand in front of a Kisi Reader (available only Kisi Reader Pro 2.0 and newer)
 * **Tap in-app**: allowing users to unlock doors by tapping within their app.

 ## 2. What does this SDK include?
 * Tap to unlock functionality (also referred to as ‘Tap to access’)
+* Motion Sense functionality (also referred to as ‘Hand Wave unlocks’)
 * Kisi's BLE beacon scanner functionality.
 This is needed to satisfy the requirements of [reader restrictions](https://docs.kisi.io/concepts/restrictions#kisi-reader-restriction) for in-app unlocks.
 The reader restriction feature ensures that users may only unlock when standing in front of a door.

 ## 3. What this SDK doesn’t include